Not a single doubt that Nintendo DS is one of the best consoles ever.

-In this article, I’ll show you three of the best emulators that I think will help you relive that classic retro gaming experience.
+In this article, I’ll show you five of the best emulators that I think will help you relive that classic retro gaming experience.

-This emulator was quite popular on iOS 7 and 8, its developer decided to remove the package from their Cydia repo and so it didn’t get an update for iOS 9 until recently.
-If you love Pokemon games then you will enjoy using NDS4iOS because it’s fast, easy-to-use, and powerful.
+This emulator was quite popular on iOS 7 and 8.
+Its developer decided to remove the package from their Cydia repo, so it didn’t get an update for iOS 9 until recently.
+If you love Pokémon games, then you will enjoy using NDS4iOS because it’s fast, easy-to-use, and powerful.

-There are some downsides to NDS4iOS, you will have to download the ROMs files on your computer then use iTunes to import it to your iPhone or iPad.
+There are some downsides to NDS4iOS, however.
+You will have to download the ROMs files on your computer and then use iTunes to import the files to your iPhone or iPad.
 Furthermore, since the emulator is no longer hosted on Cydia, users won’t be able to find a compatible version for their iOS 9 device from any third-party sources either.

 How to Install NDS4iOS